ZettelGeist/zettelgeist/docs/tutorial-Terminal.md

 [TODO: future lecture process for teaching -- do zfind on everything on a topic. then just go through the results.
 This is the memory extender that lets you pull up information through a retrieval system.
 The retrieval system is what is the new and the best of the system.
 This is what Onenote is lacking. ]

-## Any editor can be used: command line, sublime text, vim....
-Just follow conventions and save as .yaml

-### Some recipes for using VIM to make Zettel commands and work with PDFS.
+# Some recipes for using VIM to make Zettel commands and work with PDFS.

 ### Use VIM to edit command